How to Eat Healthy on a Tight Budget

-If you feel like your grocery budget is under assault you’re not alone.
-The COVID-19 pandemic has only served to accelerate the rise in the price of many groceries, which hurts your bank account even more if you need plenty of calories to fuel those epic workouts.
+If you feel like your grocery budget is under assault, you’re not alone.
+There’s been a major rise in the price of many groceries, which hurts your bank account even more if you need plenty of calories to fuel your epic triathlon lifestyle.
 While it might be tempting to turn to ramen noodles and packaged mystery meats to save a few bucks, you don’t have to send your diet on a nosedive if you learn how to shop for the foods that deliver a big nutritional payoff for a low price.
 Here’s a list of affordable healthy foods that can keep your nutrition plan on track.

 Affordable Healthy Foods

 If you’re looking to embrace the trend toward more plant-based eating, there are few better places to start than a bag of dry lentils.
 With a price tag of about $1.79 a pound, lentils deliver a huge nutritional bang for your buck.
 On top of protein (13 grams in a 1/4 cup dry serving), the legumes also offer up a range of must-have nutrients including B vitamins, magnesium, and phosphorus.
 Plus, there are nearly record-breaking amounts of fiber–16 grams in a cup cooked.
 One reason why higher fiber diets can help with weight management is that they can increase levels of certain bacteria in our guts that may make it easier to maintain a healthy weight.
 And unlike dried beans, lentils do not require an annoying pre-soak before cooking.
 Simply simmer dried green or brown lentils in a pot of water until tender, about 20 minutes.